coddelin/docs-v8-JsEngine/blog/wasm-decompile.md

 ---
-title: 'What’s in that `.wasm`?
-Introducing: `wasm-decompile`'
+title: "What’s in that `.wasm`?
+Introducing: `wasm-decompile`"
-author: 'Wouter van Oortmerssen ([@wvo](https://twitter.com/wvo))'
+author: "Wouter van Oortmerssen ([@wvo](https://twitter.com/wvo))"
 avatars:
-  - 'wouter-van-oortmerssen'
+  - "wouter-van-oortmerssen"
 date: 2020-04-27
 tags:
   - WebAssembly
   - tooling
-description: 'WABT gains a new decompilation tool that can make it easier to read the contents of Wasm modules.'
+description: "WABT gains a new decompilation tool that can make it easier to read the contents of Wasm modules."
-tweet: '1254829913561014272'
+tweet: "1254829913561014272"
 ---
 We have a growing number of compilers and other tools that generate or manipulate `.wasm` files, and sometimes you might want to have a look inside.
 Maybe you’re a developer of such a tool, or more directly, you’re a programmer targeting Wasm, and wondering what the generated code looks like, for performance or other reasons.